Olathe Statutory Rape Attorney

 - Failure to comply with registration requirements can lead to additional criminal charges and penalties.

-What is the Legal Process For Statutory Rape Charges?
+What Is the Legal Process For Statutory Rape Charges?

 Once you are charged with statutory rape in Olathe, understanding the legal process is essential.
 The first step involves the investigation, where all evidence is scrutinized.
 At Garretson & Toth, LLC, we delve into every shred of information to challenge the prosecution's case.
 This thorough analysis forms the backbone of our defense strategies.